wp-plugins/threewp-broadcast/readme.txt

 The <a href="http://plainview.se/wordpress/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a> is an actively maintained collection of plugins that expand the functionality of Broadcast.

 For a complete list of features and more information, see <a href="http://plainview.se/wordpress/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em>'s page on the web</a>.
 Currently the Premium Pack offers:

-* Queue adds a broadcast queue which helps to broadcast posts to tens / hundreds / more blogs.
+* <strong>Queue</strong> adds a broadcast queue which helps to broadcast posts to tens / hundreds / more blogs.
-* Send To Many broadcasts many posts to several blogs at once, instead of individually editing and broadcasting each post.
+* <strong>Send To Many</strong> broadcasts many posts to several blogs at once, instead of individually editing and broadcasting each post.
+* <strong>User & Blog Settings</strong> can hide the broadcast meta box and/or menu, modify the meta box to force/prevent broadcast to blogs, with separate settings for users / blogs / roles.
-* Views adds support for WP Types and Views content templates.
+* <strong>Views</strong> adds support for WP Types and Views content templates.

 = Misc =